SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.3.md

 In the metadata of a BPA test result, you can find the start time and end time of the test.
 In some cases, both would incorrectly have the same timestamp and the end time would be returned in local time instead of UTC.

-#### Dashboards app: Problem when all data was removed from a table column parameter that acted as datasource for a Gauge, Ring or State component \[ID_28806\]
+#### Dashboards app: Problem when all data was removed from a table column parameter that acted as data source for a Gauge, Ring or State component \[ID_28806\]

-When a Gauge, Ring or State component had a table column parameter as datasource, in some cases, an error could be thrown when, in DataMiner Cube, all data was removed from that table.
+When a Gauge, Ring or State component had a table column parameter as data source, in some cases, an error could be thrown when, in DataMiner Cube, all data was removed from that table.

 #### Dashboards app: Saved GQI queries containing deprecated identifiers could no longer be rebuilt \[ID_28807\]